nccgroup/singularity/Readme.md

 * Ability to allocate HTTP servers at startup or dynamically thereafter
   * A convenience feature to avoid restarting Singularity to listen on a different HTTP port.
   * To lay the ground work to attack vulnerable ports discovered after a scan.
+* Permits using target web browsers as HTTP proxies to internal network resources, to explore and exploit otherwise inaccessible applications with your own browser or tools such as `curl`.
+* A simple, fast and efficient HTTP port scanner to identify vulnerable services.
+* Provides both user interface driven or scripted attacks.

 ## Screenshots